 What is the future of TPP certificates after Brexit?

-EBA - the European Banking Authority announced in July this year that eIDAS certificates of UK Third-Party Providers (TPP) will be revoked by 31 Dec 2020.
+The European Banking Authority (EBA) announced in July this year that eIDAS certificates of UK Third-Party Providers (TPP) will be revoked by 31 Dec 2020.
 Therefore, FCA had to intervene to limit the risk of disruption to open banking services after Brexit.

 FCA organized a consultation among the industry members before addressing this issue.
 After careful analysis of the information gathered, the FCA will allow UK-based TPPs to use alternate certificates to eIDAS to access customer account information from account providers, or initiate payments and also allow UK ASPSP to accept legacy OBIE certificates for a 6 months of transition period.